Marketlum/Marketlum-Amendment/Sylius-Amendment.md

 - Defining the Geography and Market's structure
 - Defining the key taxonomies used in the Market
+- Defining the standard measurement units used in the Market

 _The Circle Lead also holds all Accountabilities on the Circle to the extent they are not covered by the Circle's Roles or processes._